Room Draw FAQs

 Students who will be away from Yale in the fall term may not draw a room for the following year.
 Students returning in the spring can submit a request for housing separately via the Housing Portal.
 The request form for second-semester housing will be available to students after the start of the fall term.

-For more information, please see the Off-Cycle Students section of our website and our Housing Waitlist FAQs.
+For more information, please see the Off-Cycle Students section of our website and our Housing Requests FAQs.

 I am a rising sophomore, but am turning 21 before the first day of the fall semester.
 Am I required to live on campus?